 Jaclyn Smith looks so young here it's hard to believe she's almost in her 70s.
 Her hair is as thick and wavy and as long as the average 25-year-old's.
 It's largely because hair is a big part of Smith's career.
 She hosted the first two seasons of Shear Genius, the reality TV show about aspiring hairstylists, and she was a hair model early in her career.
 She has thick curly hair that tends to be dry and not too oily, (it would fall flat if it was), so a good cut is the key to her look.

 Volume in hair is key.
 Flat, lifeless hair is something you might battle as you age.
 The secret to voluminous hair lies in a good cut and great styling (styling sprays, curling irons, etc).
 Here, Michelle Pfeiffer shows off gorgeous hair that's a bit longer and full of volume.

 The Standard Bob

-Lorraine Toussaint shows off a much sleeker version of the shoulder-length bob.
+Lorraine Toussaint shows off a slightly-longer bob.
 Taking the classic bob down an inch or two can, elongate your face and that inner curl at the bottom draws the eye right back to her face.
-Getting your hair this straight and smooth will require some help from things like flat irons and relaxers, but if you want to have it, it's possible.
+Getting your hair this straight and smooth will require some help from a flat iron or even a relaxer, but if you want to have it, it's possible.